ClickHouse/ClickHouse/docs/en/development/architecture.md

   * `max_thread_pool_free_size` - limit on idle thread count waiting for new jobs.
   * `thread_pool_queue_size` - limit on scheduled job count.

-IO thread pool is accessible via `IOThreadPool::get()` method.
-IO thread pool and global thread pool share implementation.
-It is configured in the same way as global pool with `max_io_thread_pool_size`, `max_io_thread_pool_free_size` and `io_thread_pool_queue_size` settings.
-The main purpose of IO thread pool is to avoid exhaustion of the global pool with IO jobs, which could prevent queries from fully utilizing CPU.

-If there are more jobs scheduled than threads in a pool (either global or IO), jobs are accumulated in a queue with priorities.
+Global pool is universal and all pools described below are implemented on top of it.
+This can be thought of as a hierarchy of pools.
+Any specialized pool takes its threads from the global pool using `ThreadPool` class.
+So the main purpose of any specialized pool is to apply limit on the number of simultaneous jobs and do job scheduling.
+If there are more jobs scheduled than threads in a pool, `ThreadPool` accumulates jobs in a queue with priorities.
 Each job has an integer priority.
 Default priority is zero.
 All jobs with higher priority values are started before any job with lower priority value.
-But there is no difference between already executing jobs, thus priority matters only when there are more than `max_io_thread_pool_size` simultaneous jobs in the system.
+But there is no difference between already executing jobs, thus priority matters only when the pool in overloaded.

+IO thread pool is implemented as a plain `ThreadPool` accessible via `IOThreadPool::get()` method.
+It is configured in the same way as global pool with `max_io_thread_pool_size`, `max_io_thread_pool_free_size` and `io_thread_pool_queue_size` settings.
+The main purpose of IO thread pool is to avoid exhaustion of the global pool with IO jobs, which could prevent queries from fully utilizing CPU.

+For periodic task execution there is `BackgroundSchedulePool` class.
+You can register tasks using `BackgroundSchedulePool::TaskHolder` objects and the pool ensures that no task runs two jobs at the same time.
+It also allows you to postpone task execution to a specific instant in the future or temporarily deactivate task.
+Global `Context` provides a few instances of this class for different purposes.
+For general purpose tasks `Context::getSchedulePool()` is used.

+There are also specialized thread pools for preemptable tasks.
+Such `IExecutableTask` task can be split into ordered sequence of jobs, called steps.
+To schedule these tasks in a manner allowing short tasks to be prioritied over long ones `MergeTreeBackgroundExecutor` is used.
+As name suggests it is used for background MergeTree related operations such as merges, mutations, fetches and moves.
+Pool instances are available using `Context::getCommonExecutor()` and other similar methods.

 No matter what pool is used for a job, at start `ThreadStatus` instance is created for this job.
 It encapsulates all per-thread information: thread id, query id, performance counters, resource consumption and many other useful data.
 Job can access it via thread local pointer by `CurrentThread::get()` call, so we do not need to pass it to every function.

 If thread is related to query execution, then the most important thing attached to `ThreadStatus` is query context `ContextPtr`.
 Every query has its master thread in the server pool.
 Master thread does the attachment by holding an `ThreadStatus::QueryScope query_scope(query_context)` object.
 Master thread also creates a thread group represented with `ThreadGroupStatus` object.
 Every additional thread that is allocated during this query execution is attached to its thread group by `CurrentThread::attachTo(thread_group)` call.
 Thread groups are used to aggregate profile event counters and track memory consumption by all threads dedicated to a single task (see `MemoryTracker` and `ProfileEvents::Counters` classes for more information).

-For periodic task execution there is `BackgroundSchedulePool` class.
-It allows you to postpone task execution to a specific instant in the future and limit the number of simultaneously running tasks.
-It takes threads from the global thread pool.
-Global context provides a few instances of this class for different purposes.
-For general purpose tasks `Context::getSchedulePool()` is used.

 ## Distributed Query Execution {#distributed-query-execution}